EN

 This is precisely where respect for client data is at stake: in the precision of usage rules, not in general statements.

-This is a point that is often poorly formulated in discussions about data.
+It is a point often poorly phrased in discussions about data.

 UrbanThink provides a platform, an integration logic, structuring methods, representation capabilities, processing, analysis models, and management interfaces.
-This is where the software and methodological value lies.
+That is where the software and methodological value lies.

-On the other hand, business, asset, operational, or environmental data provided by the client must remain identifiable as such.
+In contrast, the business, asset, operational, or environmental data provided by the client must remain identifiable as such.

 This distinction is essential to avoid two pitfalls:

-• on one side, wrongly considering that a service provider could appropriate the business material entrusted to them;
+• on the one hand, wrongly assuming that a service provider could appropriate the business material entrusted to it;

-• on the other, denying the real value of the structuring, interoperability, and modeling work carried by the platform.
+• on the other, denying the real value of the structuring, interoperability, and modeling work delivered by the platform.

-Healthy governance therefore relies on a clear boundary: the client’s data remains the client’s data; UrbanThink’s value lies in how it is organized, leveraged, and made useful for decision-making.
+Sound governance therefore rests on a clear boundary: the client's data remains the client's data; UrbanThink's value lies in the way it is organized, used, and made useful for decision-making.

 Governance does not stop when a dataset enters the platform.

-For an indicator to remain credible over time, you must be able to answer several simple questions: where does the data come from? when was it updated? was it transformed? according to which method? over what scope? with what limitations?
+For an indicator to remain credible over time, it must be possible to answer several simple questions: where does the data come from? when was it updated? has it been transformed? according to which method? over which scope? with what limitations?

 It is this logic of traceability that helps avoid two very common pitfalls:

-• using as decision data information that has become obsolete;
+• using as decision-making data information that has become obsolete;

-• presenting as a “field measurement” a result that actually comes from a calculation, an estimate, or a reconciliation of sources.
+• presenting as a “field measurement” a result that is in fact a calculation, an estimate, or a matching of sources.

-In a digital twin platform, the readability of the data pathway matters as much as the data itself.
+In a platform for a digital twin, the readability of the data path matters just as much as the data itself.

 Reversibility is part of governance

-A mature platform does not only think about data input.
-It also plans for its return.
+A mature platform does not only think about data ingestion.
+It also thinks about its return.

 This logic is essential to avoid the effect of imposed dependency.
 The client must be able to understand what falls under:

-• and components that are part of UrbanThink’s own operation.
+• and the components that are part of UrbanThink's own operation.

-Data governance starts with integration, but it is often assessed at the time of exit.
+Data governance begins with integration, but it is often judged at the point of exit.

-This governance requirement is not a theoretical overlay.
-It directly changes the platform’s quality of use.
+This governance requirement is not a theoretical layer.
+It directly changes the platform's quality of use.

-• limiting errors related to poorly contextualized data;
+• reduce errors linked to poorly contextualized data;

-• securing exchanges between departments, operators, partners, and stakeholders;
+• secure exchanges between departments, operators, partners, and stakeholders;

-• avoiding confusion between raw data, calculated data, and reference data;
+• avoid confusion between raw data, calculated data, and reference data;

-• and above all, preserving a healthy relationship between the client, their data, and the tool that enhances it.
+• and above all, preserve a healthy relationship between the client, its data, and the tool that adds value to it.

-At UrbanThink Platform, we consider that data only becomes useful when it is both reliable, contextualized, traceable, segregated, and governed.
+At UrbanThink Platform, we believe that data only becomes useful when it is at once reliable, contextualized, traceable, compartmentalized, and governed.

-It is under this condition that a management platform can truly become a decision-making tool, in a logic consistent with our vision of data as a lever for ecological, social, and economic transformation.
+It is on this condition that a steering platform can truly become a decision-making tool, in a logic consistent with our vision of data as a lever for ecological, social, and economic transformation.

 Manage your environmental challenges with precision